hyperledger/aries-rfcs/concepts/0478-coprotocols/README.md

 In plain English, the declared coprotocol semantics are:

->This is a coprotocol interface for protocols that facilitate the 'make-payment' goal version 1.0.
+>This is a coprotocol interface for protocols that facilitate the `aries.buy.make-payment` [goal code](https://github.com/hyperledger/aries-rfcs/blob/2aba468a9a4daae69e42ba764124ab602dd66982/concepts/0519-goal-codes/README.md).
 The `payee` role in this coprotocol gets input at two interaction points, "invoke" and "proceed".
 Invoke happens when state is null (at launch); "proceed" happens when state is "requested" or "waiting-for-commit."
 At invoke, the caller of the co-protocol provides 3 inputs: an amount, a currency, and a bill of sale.
 At proceed, the caller decides whether to continue.
 Implementations of this coprotocol interface also give output at two interaction points, "preauth" and "return."
 At preauth, the output is a string that's a preauth code; at return, the output is a confirmation code.

 ##### Simplified description only